spacetelescope/jwst/CONTRIBUTING.md

    * Various code style checks will be run (see [Code Style](#code-style)).
 The pre-commit hook described above is helpful for catching and debugging these locally.
-   * You will need to add a change log entry in `changes/PRID.fragmenttype.rst` if your contribution is a new feature or bug fix.
+   * You will need to add a change log entry in `changes/PRID.fragmenttype.rst` if your contribution is a new feature, API change, or bug fix.
-     An entry is not required for small fixes like typos.
+     An entry is not required for small fixes like typos and documentation updates.
+     See [changes/README.rst](changes/README.rst) for more details.

 3. Ensure all the items in the **Tasks** checklist on the PR are completed.
    Instructions for how to do this are included in the checklist itself.